Date of Award:

 Additionally, a sample of 161 couples aged 21 to 44 (M = 31.52, SD = 4.48) who have given birth or are currently pregnant during the perinatal period completed a questionnaire exploring the biopsychosocial-spiritual aspects during the transition to parenthood.
 An Actor-Partner Interdependence Mediation Model was used to explore the relationship between spiritual fortitude and depression and anxiety during the perinatal period as mediated by attitudes towards parenthood.
 Present findings highlighted the influence that spiritual fortitude has on the development of perinatal depression and anxiety as well as the relationship between attitudes towards parenthood and depression and anxiety during the perinatal period.
 Although not a mediating effect, this study identified the importance of examining how spiritual fortitude could serve as a buffer against mental health concerns during the perinatal period.

 Jenks, David B., "The Transition to Parenthood: Exploration of Systemic Changes and Implications for Future Treatment" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8337.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .